Code-Institute-Submissions/milestone1-4/README.md

 ## *Deployment*

 1. The Website was coded in Cloud 9 IDE.
-2. A local GIT directory was used for version control.
+1. A local GIT directory was used for version control.
-3. It was then uploaded to GITHUB using Ubuntu / Bash script.
+1. It was then uploaded to GITHUB using Ubuntu / Bash script.
-..1. git add .
+    * git add .
-..2. git commit -m "Initial commit"
+    * git commit -m "Initial commit"
-..3. git push
+    * git push
-..4. input username and password
+    * Input username and password

-4. Once in a GITHUB repositories it was made live using GITHUB Pages.
+1. Once in a GITHUB repositories it was made live using GITHUB Pages.

 The website can be found at: https://darrenmcgill35.github.io/milestone1/